WhiteByteCoding/WhiteBytesMods/README.md

 ## Contributing

 Contributions are welcome.
-You can contribute to something jn the repo by doing a pull request.
+You can contribute to the repo by doing a pull request.

 ## License